FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/sequences/sequence-commands.md

 # Read sensor
 The <span class="fb-step fb-read-pin">Read Sensor</span> command instructs FarmBot to read the value of a **sensor**.
 For example, you would use this command to measure the soil moisture content with the soil moisture sensor.
 To use this command, first select a sensor from the **SENSOR** dropdown.
 Options include:

-  * All of the sensors you have defined in the [sensors widget on the controls page](../sensors.md)
+  * All of the sensors you have defined in the [sensors panel](../sensors.md)
-  * All of the peripherals you have defined in the [peripherals widget on the controls page](../controls/peripherals.md)
+  * All of the peripherals you have defined in the [peripherals section of the controls panel](../controls/peripherals.md)

 Next, select the **MODE** which you would like to read the sensor with.
 You can choose either `Digital` or `Analog`.
 Use digital for a `0` (LOW) or `1` (HIGH) response, and analog for a reading between `0` and `1023` for 0-5V.